city_hall

 • Please see the "Common Questions" section of this website for more details.

-• Applications will be reviewed and participants will be notified in early May.
+• Applications will be reviewed and participants will be notified by July 12.

 Information Sessions

 Interested in learning more about Immigrants Lead Boston before you apply?
-Once applications open, we'll be hosting a live, virtual information session on Zoom.
+Attend a live, virtual information session on Zoom.

 About

-Immigrants Lead Boston is a program by the Mayor's Office for Immigrant Advancement for Boston immigrants who wish to take more civic ownership and become leaders in the community.
-The program is a 12-week course for 20 selected residents.
-They will meet key City of Boston officials and learn how to effectively navigate local government.
+Immigrants Lead Boston is a 10-week program by the Mayor's Office for Immigrant Advancement for Boston immigrants who wish to take more civic ownership and become leaders in the community.
+Selected participants will meet key City of Boston officials and learn how to effectively navigate local government.
 The goal is for these participants to become leaders in their communities, sharing what they learned with others and becoming civically active on issues that matter to them.
 Ideal candidates are emerging leaders committed to advocating for their immigrant community within the local City of Boston government.
 Participants will receive a scholarship.

 This will be its fifth program of Immigrants Lead Boston.
 It will mark a significant milestone as the program introduces its first multilingual cohort offering the program in English, Spanish and Haitian Creole.